-Microsoft does not support changing the location of the Program Files folder by modifying the ProgramFilesDir registry value.
-If you change the location of the Program Files folder, you may experience problems with some Microsoft programs or with some software updates.
+Microsoft does not support changing the location of the Program Files folder by modifying the ProgramFilesDir registry value

 When you set the ProgramFilesDir registry value to use a location other than the default location, Microsoft hotfixes, updates, and security updates do not update files that are in the default location.
 Therefore, you may experience system instability and unexpected problems with Microsoft programs and software updates.
 For example, you may experience any of the following problems: